 Do I still coach lawyers?
 Yes.
 However, once I decided not to focus my energy marketing to them, it opened up a new world for me.
 It freed me to call in clients who already valued my services.
 In essence, I realized that I was violating boundaries.
 It’s not wise to share your message with those who are not ready to hear it.
 You cannot help people who don’t want to be helped.
 Those of us who are here to change the world are not meant to be martyrs.
 We are here to be rewarded for being leaders and paving the way towards a better future.

 Just as in nature, nothing is ever wasted; all is transformed.
 The mistakes I made can help you reach your destination faster, and with more ease.
-If you want to massively accelerate your growth, I invite you to book a call.
+If you want to drastically reduce your learning curve and massively accelerate your growth, book a call.
 I am here to help you make your dreams come true.